claytonblythe/deepython/content/2017_08_19_docker-on-raspberry-pi.md

 Title: Docker on Raspberry Pi
 Date: 2017-8-19 13:10
-Category: Raspberry Pi
+Category: Docker
-status: draft
+Status: draft

-## *Raspberry Pi with Docker:* A Short Guide
+*Raspberry Pi with Docker:* A Short Guide

 For serving up my website [*Deep Python*](http://deepython.com) from a headless raspberry pi running in my apartment, I wanted to easily deploy docker containers to ensure the stability and scaleability of serving up my website.
 Here is what you need to do a similar setup: